by Ruth Davis

 Spiritual drunkenness is an occult experience, shared with occultists everywhere.

-A good test for occult practice is to see how it fits with the definition provided on this Website (Read: What is Occult, What is Biblical? ) -
+A good test for occult practice is to see how it fits with the definition of ‘occult’:

 Spiritual drunkenness is spiritually adulterous communion with another god.

-As is generally the case in occultism, the Word of God and the place of the Scriptures as our source of very life are forgotten.
-Experience reigns supreme.
+As is generally the case in occultism, the Word of God and the place of the Scriptures are forgotten as experience reigns supreme (though lip service will be given.)
 But practitioners are not experiencing God.
 They are experiencing Satan, or of satanic spirits, for Satan is god of the occult.
 There they commune with him, and in drunkenness they experience his depths.
-They seek him out, lie with him and stagger under his influence, all the time worshipping him as God, praising him and rejoicing.
-I would venture to say that spiritual drunkenness it is an extreme form of spiritual adultery that involves the whole of the person: soul, spirit, emotions, mind and flesh.
-It is a complete giving over to Satan, the very enemy of the soul.
-How deceptive and evil it really is.
+They stagger under his influence, all the time worshipping him as God, praising him and rejoicing.
+I would venture to say that spiritual drunkenness, which involves the whole of the person, soul, mind, and body, is a complete giving over to demons, inviting their possession and control.

 Spiritual drunkenness is spiritually blinding and is a manifestation of spiritual blindness.

 Those who indulge in spiritual drunkenness (or any other form of occultism or apostasy, of course) will, as they progress along the path they have chosen, become increasingly blind to the things of the Spirit of God.
 In particular, their hearts will be hardened to the Word, and they will be increasingly disabled from understanding it.
 The Scriptures will become to them as a book shut and sealed.
-Their understanding will be darkened and darkened.
 Hear Isaiah describe this:

 They cannot.
-The life-giving Word of God is sealed to them.
-They simply cannot understand His truth and the meaning of the Scriptures.
-They have fallen in with the father of lies, and there they have made their bed.
+The life-giving word is sealed to them.
+They have fallen in with the father of lies.

 * * * * * *